Barry Jenkins to direct 'Lion King' follow-up

-Be prepared for sensational news: Academy Award-winner Barry Jenkins is joining the Disney family.
+NEW YORK — The Walt Disney Co. will make a follow-up to the 2019 live-action "The Lion King," with Barry Jenkins, the director of the Oscar-winning "Moonlight" and the James Baldwin adaptation "If Beale Street Could Talk," set to direct.

-The "Moonlight" director is set to helm Disney's follow-up to "The Lion King."
+Disney announced plans this week for a kind of prequel to last year's poorly reviewed but highly popular photorealistic remake.
+The new "Lion King" grossed more than $1.6 billion worldwide, so a sequel was perhaps always likely.
+Less expected was a "Lion King" with Jenkins directing.
+The film, Disney said, will explore the mythology of "The Lion King," including Mufasa's origin story.

-"Helping my sister raise two young boys during the '90s, I grew up with these characters," Jenkins said in a statement obtained by CNN.
+"Helping my sister raise two young boys during the '90s, I grew up with these characters," Jenkins said in a statement.
 "Having the opportunity to work with Disney on expanding this magnificent tale of friendship, love and legacy while furthering my work chronicling the lives and souls of folk within the African diaspora is a dream come true."

-"The Lion King" received the live-action treatment in the 2019 remake from director Jon Favreau, joining Disney's growing list of animated tales to be retold through a more realistic lens.
+Jenkins earlier this year completed shooting on the Amazon limited series "The Underground Railroad," based on the Colson Whitehead novel.
+He won an Oscar for the script to the best-picture-winning "Moonlight" and was nominated for the screenplay to 2018's "If Beale Street Could Talk."
+He also last year made plans to direct a film based on the life of choreographer Alvin Ailey for Disney's Searchlight Pictures.

-The new "Lion King" was a success, grossing an estimated $1.66 billion worldwide, according to Box Office Mojo.
+Disney didn't announce any further plot details or casting on the new "Lion King" project, which was first reported by Deadline Hollywood.
+Jeff Nathanson, who wrote the 2019 movie, is returning to pen the follow-up.

 (0) comments